University of San Francisco: Campuses

-The Presidio Campus, founded at the San Francisco Presidio in 2003, offers the Master in Behavior Health, the Master of Public Health, and the Doctor of Psychology (PsyD) in Clinical Psychology.

-The Sacramento Campus, founded in 1975, offers the Bachelor of Science in Nursing, the Master of Public Health, the Master's in Counseling with an Emphasis in Marriage and Family Therapy, and the Master's in Teaching with the Single or Multiple Subject Teaching Credential.
+The Orange County Campus, founded in Orange in 1983, offers the Master of Science in Sport Management, the Master of Science in Nursing, and the Master of Public Health in Applied Epidemiology and Population Health Methods.
+The Sacramento Campus, founded in 1975, offers the Bachelor of Science in Nursing, the Master in Counseling with an emphasis in Marriage and Family Therapy, and the Masters in Teaching with a Teaching Credential.
+USF also offers programs on the campuses of San Jose City College and Santa Rosa Junior College.